ZatoCreW/CTF/README.md

 So far, folders you will find in this repo are:

 ## CTF
-Capture The Flag is a 'virtual game' for people interested in cybersecurity where the goal is to find a file (or passowrd) in a located in machine.
+Capture The Flag is a 'virtual game' for people interested in cybersecurity where the goal is to find a file (or passowrd) located in a machine.
 It gives the participants the opportunity to prove their algorithmic skills and Shell scripting knowledge.

 ### Bandit
 Bandit is a 'wargame' at https://overthewire.org/ aimed for CTF begginers to get the basics of the game.
 Overthewire doesn't allow to publicly post solutions of the game, this is the reason why they are posted in a private repo.
 I will be updating solutions for each level with Shell scripts as I progress on the game.